 Comparatively, many brokers do have extensive experience in their field.
 After moving up the corporate ladder or mastering the details of their product or service, many individuals feel restrained by the corporate structure and conclude they can better serve clients as independent brokers.

 Contrary to the financial dynamics between the commission salesmen and customers, most brokers solidify a predetermined income agreement with their clients.
-In like manner, often broker and client decide on a purchase price up front – so there is a clear understanding of the desired outcome.
-These pre-arrangements allow the broker to focus all of his or her attention towards accomplishing a goal instead of acquiring more income.
+In like manner, often broker and client decide on a purchase price up front – so there is clear understanding of the desired outcome.
+These pre-arrangements allow the broker to focus all of his or her attention towards accomplishing the goal of saving the customer money instead of acquiring more income for themselves.

 The key is to locate an independent broker that has either a minimum or no upfront cost and/or willingness to guarantee your satisfaction.

-The majority of I-beam steel buildings sold throughout the US initiate from three large corporations.
-Their steel buildings are primarily sold by resellers; therefore even if a consumer gets a 100 bids, they will probably still be reviewing the same building materials simply sold through a different reseller.
+The majority of I-beam steel buildings sold throughout the US initiate from from three large corporations.
+Their steel buildings are primarily sold by re-sellers; therefore even if a consumer gets a 100 bids, they will probably still be reviewing the same building materials simply sold through a different re-seller.